-For the next paragraph, let us remember another property of harmonic functions.
-These functions, which are their own spherical mean, are known to satisfy Laplace's equation:
+For the next paragraph, we recall another fundamental property of harmonic functions.
+These functions, which coincide with their own spherical mean, are known to satisfy Laplace's equation,

-for appropriate boundary conditions on $\Omega$~\cite{axler2013harmonic}.
-While this is not true for the spherical mean of a function in general, it does satisfy a modified version of Laplace's equation where we include additional source terms.
-To derive the corresponding differential equation, recall that the confluent hypergeometric limit functions $w\equiv{}_0F_1(;n;x)$ satisfy the following differential equation~\cite{askey2010generalized}:
+subject to appropriate boundary conditions on $\Omega$~\cite{axler2013harmonic}.
+Although this property does not generally hold for the spherical mean of an arbitrary function, the spherical mean does satisfy a modified version of Laplace's equation that includes additional source terms.
+To derive the corresponding differential equation, we recall that the confluent hypergeometric limit functions $w\equiv{}_0F_1(;n;x)$ satisfy the ordinary differential equation~\cite{askey2010generalized}